iritkatriel/finally/README.md

 there is a return in a finally at the end of the `main` function, after an `except:` clause which swallows all exceptions.
-The return in the finally would swallow an exception raised from within the `except:` clause, but this seems to be the intention in this code.
-A possible fix would be to assign the return value to a variable in the `finally` clause, and dedent the return statement.
+The return in the finally would swallow an exception raised from within the `except:` clause, but this seems to be the intention.
+A possible fix would be to assign the return value to a variable in the `finally` clause, dedent the return statement and wrap the body of the `except:` clause by another `try`-`except` that would swallow exceptions from it.

 - In [webtest](https://github.com/Pylons/webtest/blob/617a2b823c60e8d7c5f6e12a220affbc72e09d7d/webtest/http.py#L131)
 there is a `finally` block that contains only `return False`.
 It could be replaced